If you think being a mom is a thankless job, try being a stepmom on Mother’s Day.

 I know it hurts, and I understand why you want to spend time with your stepchildren and want them to acknowledge you on Mother’s Day.
 I completely get it, but I want you to also understand this very crucial point.
 An expression of love to mom is not an expression of un-love toward you.

-So, if Mom receives a handmade card on Mother’s Day (or one of the crafts kids make at school) and you don’t, then recognize the reality that a child’s affection toward his mom is not an act against you.
+So, if Mom receives a handmade card on Mother’s Day (or one of the crafts kids make at school) and you don’t, then recognize the reality that a child’s affection toward their mom is not an act against you.
 Your stepchild loves you too, and expressing love toward mom isn’t negating that fact in any way.

 Let Your Voice Be Heard

 And if you know yourself well enough to know that you wouldn’t be content without a card, a phone call, a gift, or some other recognition, then you need to voice those thoughts.
 Do not sit idly by and wait for the day to come to see if someone recognizes you.
-Tell your husband or your stepchildren.
+Tell your partner or your stepchildren.
 Let your wishes be known.

-Our husbands are not mind-readers, our children aren’t mature enough to understand an adult’s perspective.
+Our partners are not mind-readers, our children aren’t mature enough to understand an adult’s perspective.
 They need help!
 You guys should really ask my husband how many times I reminded him to buy me an anniversary card.
-Because I know that words of affirmation is one of my primary love languages, I made it clear to my husband that I need to hear those words of affirmation from him on our anniversary.
+Because I know that words of affirmation is one of my primary love languages, I made it clear to Kevin that I need to hear those words of affirmation from him on our anniversary.
 I know myself well enough to sense that I’d be disappointed if that need went unmet.